moran-chris/state_energy_legislation_topic_modeling/README.md

 ![](images/base_table.png)

 As you can see, the bills already have topics assigned to them, but many bills are missing values for that field.
-As shown later below, much of the value is derived from modeling subtopics.
+As shown later, much of the value is derived from modeling subtopics.

 Once the table was extracted, Python's BeautifulSoup module was employed to scrape the page's html file, in order to navigate to each individual bill link and extract the bill text from each link.